-Antibacterial conjugate therapies, peptide-lipid bilayer interaction, membrane pore formation
+Keywords: Antibacterial conjugate therapies, peptide-lipid bilayer interaction, membrane pore formation.

 Dr Catherine Back

-Where are you looking: Natural products from sponge-associated bacterial species.
+Where are you looking for antibiotics: Natural products from sponge-associated bacterial species.

-Expertise required: Knowledge transfer through meetings/discussions, equipment access and joint grant applications.
+Expertise required: Knowledge transfer through meetings/discussions, equipment access, joint grant applications.

 Expertise offered: A wide knowledge base from initial isolation of active bacterial strains through to active compound purification and identification.
-Also working on using the iChip for use with sponge bacteria.
+Working on using the iChip for use with sponge bacteria.